 Netflix meets Vice in this travelogue by New Zealand filmmaker David Farrier, who sets his sights on the world of dark tourism.
 From a nuclear lake to a haunted forest, he visits macabre — and sometimes dangerous — tourist destinations around the world.

 Over the course of one memorable and adventure-filled year, German-born Felix Starck documents his 18,000-kilometer bicycle journey across 22 countries.

 Each episode of this Emmy-nominated docuseries visits a different international location for an in-depth interview with one of the world’s most renowned chefs.
-Creator David Gelb also directed the critically acclaimed Jiro Dreams of Sushi (see above), and the two productions share a similar emotional and artistic sensibility hallmarked by compelling narratives and mesmerizingly beautiful cinematography.
+Creator David Gelb also directed the critically acclaimed Jiro Dreams of Sushi (now sadly removed from Netflix), and the two productions share a similar emotional and artistic sensibility hallmarked by compelling narratives and mesmerizingly beautiful cinematography.